Image credit: Claude Roy, "Regardez-Vous Un Peu Dans La Glace" (Enfantasques)

 Her creative writing and scholarship have been generously supported by the Canada Council, the Ontario Arts Council, the Alberta Foundation for the Arts, the Waterloo Regional Arts Fund, the Iowa Writers’ Workshop, the Calgary Institute for the Humanities (CIH), the Universities of Calgary and Alberta, and the Social Sciences and Humanities Research Council Doctoral/CGS and Post-Doctoral Awards (SSHRC).
 Her activism was honoured by a nomination for the Waterloo Regional Woman of the Year Award in the Arts.

 As an Instructor of Creative Writing and Literature, she is dedicated to the study and practice of innovative and anti-racist (sometimes termed “transformative”) pedagogies.
 Erina’s pedagogical approaches were nominated for Distinguished Teaching Awards (Iowa Writers’ Workshop and the University of Iowa), and she was awarded the “Robert Kroetsch Teaching Award for Innovative Pedagogy in Creative Writing/CCWWP” in 2016.
-A seasoned Poetry Editor, she continues to work as both freelance and volunteer editor for both upcoming and established poets.
+A seasoned Poetry Editor, she continues to work as professional (freelance) and volunteer editor for both upcoming and established poets.